CaterinaBi/aicore-computer-vision/README.md

 ![This is an image of different outfits from the dataset](images/outfits.png)

-- locus where the gesture is realised (all over the screen, both over the person's body and on the side).
+- locus where the gesture is realised (all over the screen, both over the person's body and on the side - see miscellaneous pictures above).

 Once the dataset was ready, the images were uploaded to the Teachable Machine website.
 Using Teachable Machine is quite straightforward: classes are created on the left colums, the images are easily (and rapidly!) uploaded in the right class folder from the local machine or a cloud, the training is launched by clicking on a button in the middle colum, and then the output can be tested on the right colum.
 All these can be seen in the screenshot below: